 If I hear more people asking me what is going to happen in the world now that Trump is US president, I’m going to go crazy!
 A ton of people in my space have had a huge surge of traffic from Americans looking to head over to other countries.
 Let’s all try to keep calm and see how it pans out.

 If you are looking for places to go – April we are having our 2nd annual Cross Border Summit here in Shenzhen, China.
 Tons of you guys are asking me for the date -and we have decided to put it on Friday April 14 and Saturday April 15.
 Crossbordersummit.com and let’s make it happen.

 Alright, now to bring back one of our popular guest – Marcus Maher – an Australian super entrepreneur who has been in China for decades and always has a ton of experience.
-He was also on episode 55, Today he shares some perspectives on how he has managed Chinese business people’s expectations, from investors to staff to partners.
-This is show 149 – so you can get the show notes at – so now let’s tune in.
+He was also on episode 55 on Entrepreneur tips in China, Today he shares some perspectives on how he has managed Chinese business people’s expectations, from investors to staff to partners.
+This is show 149 – so you can get the show notes – so now let’s tune in.

 Thanks Marcus for coming back on the show – you were with us on episode 55 talking about boots on the ground China business and a lot of people really enjoyed it, you were a top hit.